 Why Study Latin?
 How does it help improve academic success?

-Enhance mastery of English grammar conventions by contrasting English with an inflected language (Latin is based on stems and endings rather than word order).
+- To enhance mastery of English grammar conventions by contrasting English with an inflected language (Latin is based on stems and endings rather than word order).
 Contextualized approaches to grammar are very effective in improving reading and writing outcomes.
 Students of Latin generally outperform non-Latin students in English grammar.
 St. Peter features an outstanding reading and writing program, and our students are easily recognizable when the enter high school.

-Cultivate a more rapid acquisition of English vocabulary.
+- To cultivate a more rapid acquisition of English vocabulary.
 One Latin root word can easily have five or more English derivatives, making it a highly efficient way of acquiring English vocabulary.
 Simply put, a great vocabulary leads to strong reading comprehension.
 Additionally, a strong working knowledge of Latin roots leads to a great English vocabulary!

-Enhance learning for English-Second Language Students.
+- To enhance learning for English-Second Language Students.
 The emphasis on English grammar by contrast and English vocabulary acquisition greatly accelerates the rate at which Latino students can master the English language.
 It also helps English students better understand Spanish vocabulary.
 There is evidence to suggest that the study of Latin can be of assistance to English-Second Language students, especially if the primary language is Spanish.

-Lay a solid foundation for learning multiple languages; students who gain mastery of Latin will have easier access to several world languages through the study of only one language.
+- To lay a solid foundation for learning multiple languages; students who gain mastery of Latin will have easier access to several world languages through the study of only one language.
 This will help them master world languages more quickly in high school and college.